UWindsor-Robotics-Tech/Proposed-Constitution/Executive.md

 ### §1.1 Correspondance with the UWSA

-1. The positions designated as President, Vice President, and Treasurer in the VGDC shall be those positions as reported by the club to the University of Windsor Student Association (Hereinafter "UWSA"), and shall be the signing authorities of the club as reported to the UWSA.
+1. The positions designated as President, Vice President, and Treasurer in the UWin Robotics shall be those positions as reported by the club to the University of Windsor Student Association (Hereinafter "UWSA"), and shall be the signing authorities of the club as reported to the UWSA.

 2. The point of contact for the club with the UWSA shall be the President, or Vice President while the position of President may be vacant.